epournaras/DIAS-Documentation/source/source/sections/protopeer/command.flooder.rst

     ./command.flooder.zmq.sh 10 5 256M

-*Figure {x}* Example for launch 10 peers in the command flooder experiment
+*Code snippet: Example for launch 10 peers in the command flooder experiment*

 You should that the number of peers in your Command Flooder network is greater or equal to the number of peers required for the Boostrapping.